The Black Shorts: The Review That Reveals All

 I also noticed that, when I first put the Black Shorts on, the chamois was much less flexible than the ones in my other shorts.
 There seemed to be a ridge right along the center that was a bit proctological for my tastes.

-I still think these are a better low-budget short that many.
+I still think these are a better low-budget short than many.
 I’m going to keep trying these, both with and without chamois cream to see how they hold up.

 I’ll be back with my evaluation of whether YOU should buy the Black Shorts.